Youri Djorkaeff: Style of play

-Nicknamed The Snake, due to his ability to get past defenders and bend the ball, Djorkaeff was a talented playmaker, who usually played as an attacking midfielder, although he was also capable of playing in deeper positions in midfield on occasion – namely as a central midfielder –, or in more attacking roles, as a creative second striker, or even as an outright striker, while he often featured in a wide role on the left flank at international level.
+Nicknamed The Snake, due to his ability to get past defenders and bend the ball, Djorkaeff was a talented playmaker, who usually played as an attacking midfielder, although he was also capable of playing in deeper positions in midfield on occasion – namely as a central midfielder – or in more attacking roles, as a creative second striker, or even as an outright striker, while he often featured in a wide role on the left flank at international level.
 An elegant and technically gifted player, he was mainly known for his flair, dribbling skills, and excellent touch on the ball; he was also known for his vision, passing, composure, and class, and possessed a good shot, which enabled him both to score and create goals.
 He was known for his positional sense and intelligent movement off the ball, as well as his ability to lose his markers with his attacking runs and create space for himself, or provide depth to the team; he was also highly regarded for his accuracy from free kicks and penalties with his right foot.
 A hard-working player, who was known for his defensive contribution off the ball, he had the ability to link the defence with the attack or drift out wide in a free role in midfield; as such, his playing style and role has been described as that of a "nine and a half," half-way between that of a midfielder and that of a forward, which from a tactical standpoint, however, occasionally made it difficult for managers to find the right position for him on the pitch that best suited his capabilities.
 Moreover, despite his talent and success, he was also accused of being inconsistent at times in the media.

 Personal life

-Djorkaeff has a wife, Sophie, and three children: Sacha, Oan and Angelica.
-Djorkaeff released a singing single called "Vivre dans Ta Lumière", translated to "Living in Your Light" from French.
+Djorkaeff and his wife, Sophie, and three children: Sacha, Oan and Angelica.
+Djorkaeff released a singing single called "Vivre dans Ta Lumière" ("Living in Your Light").
 His father, Jean, and younger brother, Micha Djorkaeff, were also professional football players.

-On 15 November 2012 Djorkaeff hosted Phone-a-thon for Armenian charity held in Europe.
+On 15 November 2012, Djorkaeff hosted Phone-a-thon for Armenian charity held in Europe.
 The Phoneathon benefits the construction of community centres in villages throughout Nagorno Karabakh and comprehensive agricultural development in Armenia's Tavush Region.
 In addition, a part of the proceeds will be dedicated to providing urgent aid to the Syrian-Armenian community.
 During his time in England, Djorkaeff opened a football school in Armenia.
-After retiring, he became the president of his childhood club in Lyon, Union Generale Armenienne de Decines, in April 2007.
+In April 2007, once he had retired as a player, he became the president of his childhood club in Lyon - Union Generale Armenienne de Decines.
 Djorkaeff currently also runs the Youri Djorkaeff Foundation, a non-profit organisation dedicated to providing football programs in New York City.

-Ecuador forward Djorkaeff Reasco was named after Djorkaeff.
+Ecuadorian international forward Djorkaeff Reasco was named after him, as was Curaçaoan Tahith Chong.